joenarus/web-homework/README.md

 ## Project Setup

+**Node** version **12** is the safest NodeJS release to use.
+You can try version 14, but there can be node-gyp/python issues on OSX.

 In your choice terminal execute the follow commands:
 1. * Navigate to the webapp directory: `cd webapp`
 2. * Install dependent libraries: `npm install`

 To set up Phoenix Server:
 Make sure you have your Postgres database installed and running:

 username: postgress

 password: postgress

 Or update the elixir/config/dev.exs and elixir/config/text.exs files to match your current username/password settings for postgres.

-1. Navigate to the elixir directory with cd elixir
+1. Navigate to the elixir directory with `cd elixir`
 2. To start the server with seeded data:
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Seed database with `mix run priv/repo/seeds.exs`

-**Node** version **12** is the safest NodeJS release to use.
-You can try version 14, but there can be node-gyp/python issues on OSX.

 ## Running the Project